BenjaminWong67/CS235AssignmentBookShopWeb/README.md

 ## Testing with the pytest unit tests

 From a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
-PyCharm also provides a built-in terminal, which uses the configured virtual environment.

 ## Execution of the web application